Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Results

-As mentioned above, by considering specific observables for $N^{(\otimes K)}$ in Eq.~\eqref{eq:main_result2}, we derive trade-off relations for a single process.
-In particular, this paper focuses on the R\'enyi entropy.
-For an arbitrary probability distribution $p_n$, the R\'enyi entropy with order $\alpha$ ($0 < \alpha < \infty$) is given by
+By considering specific observables for $N^{(\otimes K)}$ and $N_\circ^{(\otimes K)}$ in Eqs.~\eqref{eq:transient_KUR} and \eqref{eq:main_result1}, we derive trade-off relations for a single process.
+In particular, we focus on one-parameter generalizations of entropy that quantify different aspects of uncertainty in an arbitrary probability distribution $\{p_n\}$.
+One widely used one-parameter generalization is the Tsallis entropy \cite{Tsallis:1988:BoltzmannGibbsGeneralization,Tsallis:2009:Nonextensive}, defined by

+where $q$ is the entropic index.
+Varying $q$ continuously interpolates between several standard entropic quantities: in the limit $q\to 0$, $H_q^{\mathrm T}$ approaches $\mathfrak{W}-1$, where $\mathfrak{W}$ is the number of outcomes with nonzero probability; as $q\to 1$, it reduces to the Shannon entropy; for $q=2$, it yields $H_2^{\mathrm T}=1-\sum_n p_n^2$, i.e., the complement of the collision probability; and in the limit $q\to\infty$, it tends to $0$ for any non-degenerate distribution.
+For $q>1$, the Tsallis entropy satisfies